Cognoscan/fog-pack/schema.md

 Validation fails if the value is not a string or does not meet all of the optional requirements.

+Note that the Unicode NFC and NFKC forms are never enforced when encoding a string, but are only used for the purposes of validation.
+This ensures that precise UTF-8 can be preserved while still allowing matching with NFC/NFKC forms.

+#### Examples

-As an example, say we want a string validator that only allows valid Unix file names and excludes the special "." and ".." file names.
+Say we want a string validator that only allows valid Unix file names and excludes the special "." and ".." file names.
 We thus want to only allow strings without a forward slash or null character, that are between 1 and 255 bytes in size, but aren't "." or "..".
 Perhaps we also want to allow exact queries with `in` and `nin` as well.
 The resulting validator could be:

 ```json
 {